FALL PROTECTION TRAINING

 Training was primarily conducted on the Azimuth arm over the dish, but rescue scenarios had to take place outside of the dome.
 A victim could not simply be lowered as is the case in more traditional vertical work environments, but would have to be re-directed in order to clear the dome.

-Curriculum covered a wide variety of industrial rescue techniques including the use of ropes and pulleys to maneuver across the span of the dome.
-Mechanical advantage systems were a key aspect of training in order to optimize mobility of a victim within the telescope.
+The curriculum covered a wide variety of industrial rescue techniques including the use of ropes and pulleys to maneuver across the span of the dome.
+Mechanical advantage systems were a key aspect of training in order to optimize the mobility of a victim within the telescope.
 Identification of certified and non-certified anchors was included in the curriculum to enhance the students’ preventative knowledge.